tokio-rs/website/content/docs/futures/getting_asynchronous.md

 `Ready(n)` is returned, where `n` is the number of written bytes.
 The cursor is also advanced.

-Once in the `Connected` state, the future must loops as long as there is data left to write.
+Once in the `Connected` state, the future must loop as long as there is data left to write.
 Because [`write_buf`] is wrapped with `try_ready!()`, when [`write_buf`] returns `NotReady`, our `poll` function returns with `NotReady`.

 At some point in the future, our `poll` function is called again.
 Because it is in the `Connected` state, it jumps directly to writing data.

-**Note** the loops, they are important.
+**Note** the loops are important.
 Many future implementations contain loops.
 These loops are necessary because `poll` cannot return until either all the data is written to the socket, or an inner future ([`ConnectFuture`] or [`write_buf`]) returns `NotReady`.

 [`ConnectFuture`]: https://docs.rs/tokio/0.1/tokio/net/tcp/struct.ConnectFuture.html